 The Belize district is located on the central-eastern seaboard of the country and has some 90,000 inhabitants spread out throughout 1,624 square miles.
 The majority of the people in this district, estimated at 62,000, live in Belize City.
 The district encompasses the tourist islands of Ambergris Cay and Caye Caulker.
 It also includes some of the oldest settlements in the country, such as Flowers Bank, Burrel Boom, Freetown Sibun, Maskall and Big Falls.
 The Belize district was the first area settled by British colonizers who used its extensive network of creeks and rivers – the Belize, Sibun, and Manatee rivers – for transporting logs.
-The Belize District that surrounds Belize City, is the heart of Creole culture and some of its villages are as typically Creole as one can get: Burrell Boom, Isabella Bank, Rancho Dolores and Lemonal are some of the distinctive Creole communities that exist in the heart of the Belize River Valley.
-Gales Point Manatee, the district’s southernmost village, still retains some of the typical Creole cultural practices like Sambai dancing, Anancy story telling under huge mahogany trees, and bramming.
-Belize City itself originated as a logging camp and export center for mahogany in the 1600′s.
-Naturally, because it is the country’s largest urban area, one finds all cultural types and mixtures in the city – Creole, Garifuna, Mestizo, (a mix of Maya and Spanish) commonly referred to as Spanish, Chinese, Lebanese, Hindu and the original East Indian descendants and Maya.
+The Belize District that surrounds Belize City, is the heart of Creole culture and some of its villages reflect this: Burrell Boom, Isabella Bank, Rancho Dolores and Lemonal are some of the distinctive communities that exist in the heart of the Belize River Valley.
+Gales Point Manatee, the district’s southernmost village, still retains some of the typical Afro-Belizean cultural practices like Sambai dancing, Anancy story telling under huge mahogany trees, and bramming.
+Belize City itself originated as a logging camp and export center for mahogany in the 1600’s.
+Naturally, because it is the country’s largest urban area, one finds all cultural types and mixtures in the city – Creole, Garifuna, Latinos, Chinese, Lebanese, Hindu and the original East Indian descendants and Maya.
 This area is the most visited by cruise ship tourist due to its location near the port of Belize.
 Here are some of the attractions of this district.

 The Belize Zoo